 Each year, the butterflies endure a remarkable migration from Eastern Canada and the U.S. to Mexico.
 They breed and spend the winter in patches of Oyamel fir forests (at a breath-sucking elevation of 10,000 feet high), about a three-hour drive from Morelia.

 One day, we hiked and rode caballitos (small horses) up to the Chincua Sanctuary, where we were surrounded by orange-and-black Monarchs.

 When clouds skittered overhead, they would fly to the tree branches to huddle together in huge beehive-like clumps to stay warm.

-After Morelia, we hopped onto another first-class bus to the beach town of Zihuatanejo.
+After Morelia, we hopped onto another first-class bus and made our way to the beach town of Zihuatanejo.

-No more colonial history here – but some welcome R-and-R on Zihuatanejo’s beaches.
+No more colonial history here – but some welcome rest-and-relaxation on Zihuatanejo’s beaches.
 And a chance to absorb the legacy left behind by the Spanish after building Mexico’s enchanting silver-mining colonial cities.

 The following three colonial cities also rank as some of the best cities to visit in Mexico…

 The city of Oaxaca is best known for its vibrant market scene, diverse indigenous people and colonial buildings made of green volcanic stone.